Types of Tow Trucks: Wreckers, Carriers and Hook & Chain

 Why a Rollback?

-The distinctive feature of a rollback truck is that the flat bed tilts.
+The distinctive feature of a towing carrier with a rollback body is that the flat bed tilts.
 Because of the length and simplicity of design, this type of vehicle can handle trucks, cars, construction equipment, short trailers or other gear.
 The tilted bed provides the ramp that a technician can winch the vehicle onto.

 When in doubt, send a rollback.